kennycaiguo/kenny-learn-photoshop-cc-2016-2018/README.md

 # <a href="https://github.com/grimgoon/Photoshop-CC-Advanced-Training-Course">Photoshop CC – Advanced Training Cours课程资源</a>
 # <a href="https://www.academia.edu/34453861/Adobe_Photoshop_CC_Classroom_in_a_Book">Adobe Photoshop CC Classroom in a Book+resource</a>
 # <a href="http://repo.darmajaya.ac.id/5594/1/Adobe%20Master%20Class_%20Advanced%20Compositing%20in%20Adobe%20Photoshop%20CC_%20Bringing%20the%20Impossible%20to%20Reality%2C%202nd%20Edition%20%28%20PDFDrive%20%29.pdf">adobe master class - advanced compositing in photoshop</a>
+# <a href="https://github.com/thijsBoet/graphic-design-masterclass">The Ultimate Graphic Design Course Which Covers Photoshop, Illustrator, InDesign,Design Theory, Branding and Logo Design</a>